 Upon returning home, Scholars are tasked with developing and executing their own community change project, known as a Local Ideas Festival (LIF).
 Scholars gain significant personal and team-based leadership skills through this project-based learning experience, which combines their unique passion with addressing a community need.
 With ongoing support from their educator and school administration, Scholars build a committed team to support their LIF, with a vision of affecting peers, their school, and the broader community for years to come.

-After the year-long program, Bezos Scholars continue to support and inspire one another—sparking positive change in their communities.
-The program facilitates an active and engaged alumni network which can include:
+After the year-long program, Bezos Scholars continue to support and inspire one another—and spark positive change in their communities.
+The program facilitates an active and engaged alumni network, which includes:

 Scholars go on to pursue higher education, take gap years, earn scholarships, travel, volunteer, intern, and launch initiatives, organizations, and businesses.
 No matter their path, they are all active, engaged global citizens interested in leadership development and taking action for the greater good.